sueszli/blog/0 shower thoughts/job market.md

 but that's exactly the case here.

-in this universe, there is a "job market score" that is calculated based on these metrics and a perfect indicator for how suitable you are for a job.
+in this parallel universe, there is a "job market score" that is calculated based on these metrics and a perfect indicator for how suitable you are for a job.

 this means that jobs are assigned purely based on supply, demand and your score: